kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	D. Medial thigh
 	E. Groin area
 #### Answer: A. Lateral thigh region - TRUE (Greek: 'meros' = thigh; 'algos' = pain)
-- Meralgia paraesthetica refers to compression of the lateral femoral cutaneous nerve as it passes through or just under the inguinal ligament, just medial to the anterior superior iliac spine
+- Meralgia paraesthetica refers to
+	- compression of lateral femoral cutaneous nerve
+	- as it passes through or just under inguinal ligament
+		- just medial to anterior superior iliac spine (ASIS)
-- Compression of the nerve results in symptoms in the anteromedial thigh region
+- Compression of nerve results in symptoms in *antero-lateral* thigh region

 ### Q20
 Cricoid pressure is often applied to assist anaesthetists during the intubation process.
 Anatomically, the cricoid cartilage can also be used to identify other vessels and landmarks in the neck.
 The _surface marking of the cricoid cartilage_ in a normal male adult is represented by which of the following vertebral levels?